Find cannabis-friendly candidates and measures at all levels of government: local, state and federal.

 50th Congressional District (San Diego)

 In Duncan Hunter’s former district, Democrat Ammar Campa-Najjar has the support of San Diego NORML.
-His opponent, Republican Darrell Issa, has a dismal voting record on marijuana.
+His opponent, Republican Darrell Issa, has a long and dismal voting record against marijuana, medical and otherwise.

 53rd Congressional District (San Diego)